Holding Redlich Aboriginal and Torres Strait Islander Scholarship

 We'll consider:

-- demonstrated financial need
+- demonstrated financial hardship;

-- strength of personal statement included with the application
+- strength of personal statement included with the application;

 What happens next